 Windows stores a lot of junk files that it doesn’t need, such as temporary files and system error logs.

-You can use the Disk Cleanup tool to get rid of these files and free up space without the need to invest in an external storage device.
+You can use the Disk Cleanup tool to delete temporary files and free up space without the need to invest in an external storage device.

 To launch the Disk Cleanup tool: